-Although, it's said that the create system image will be compressed by using Windows Backup and Restore option on Windows PC.
-However, don't expect the system image won't take too much space on the USB drive.
+Although, it's said that the created system image will be compressed by using Windows Backup and Restore option on Windows PC.
+However, don't expect the system image won't take up too much space on the USB drive.

 Note: Remember to format your USB flash drive to NTFS in advance.
 Otherwise, you'll meed "can't create system image to USB drive" error.
 The solutions toward this error have been covered in Part 3 on this page.

 Let's see how to manually create a system image on Windows 10/8/7 on your own:

 Step 1.
 Connect the empty USB flash drive to your PC.
 If it's a USB flash drive, format it to NTFS first.

 Step 2.
 Open "Backup and Restore" (Windows 7) pane.

 - On Windows 7: Right-click on the Start icon > Select "Control Panel" > Select to open "Backup and Restore".

 - On Windows 10/8: Right-click on the Windows icon > Select "Search" > Type in: Control Panel and select to open it > Click "Backup and Restore (Windows 7).